Mortons House Hotel: Later period (1890 to present)

-She had a wide variety of close friends from George Bernard Shaw and Keir Hardie, to the Duke of Argyll and Edward VII’s mistress, Alice Keppel.
+She had a wide variety of close friends from George Bernard Shaw and Keir Hardie, to the Duke of Argyll and Edward VII's mistress, Alice Keppel.
 She was also friends with the famous painter Philip de László and his wife Lucy Guinness and in the 1920s this couple visited them at Mortons House.
 De Loszlo owned one of the first motion cameras and a short home movie of their visit to the house can be seen at this reference.

-The Cavendish Bentinck’s lived at Mortons House until 1933 and then lived in London.
+The Cavendish Bentincks lived at Mortons House until 1933 and then lived in London.
 Freddie died in 1948 at the age of 92 and Ruth died in 1956 at the age of 86.
-They are both buried nearby at St James Churchyard in Kingston.
-In 1983 Sir John Rupert Colville wrote a book on Ruth’s interesting life called “Strange Inheritance".
+In 1983 Sir John Rupert Colville wrote a book on Ruth's interesting life called Strange Inheritance.

 In about 1940 the Bond family returned to live at Mortons House.
 Lieutenant Colonel Ashley Raymond Bond moved in with his wife Annette Hester Mary Bowles.
 They had two sons while they were living there.